highcharts-for-python/highcharts-gantt/docs/using/_code_style_naming_conventions.rst

 For most Python developers, using ``snake_case`` is the "default" mindset.
 Most of your Python code will use ``snake_case``.
-So having to switch into ``camelcase`` to interact with Highcharts Stock forces us to context switch, increases cognitive load, and is an easy place for us to overlook things and make a mistake that can be quite annoying to track down and fix later.
+So having to switch into ``camelcase`` to interact with Highcharts Gantt forces us to context switch, increases cognitive load, and is an easy place for us to overlook things and make a mistake that can be quite annoying to track down and fix later.